 On June 23, 2020, the Agreement State consulted with NRC on how to further proceed with determining the individual's dose.
 The Agreement State also consulted with the U.S. Department of Energy (DOE) Radiation Emergency Assistance Center/Training Site (REAC/TS) personnel and several other DOE health physicists.
 On July 17, 2020, the individual received a whole-body count at the Carlsbad Environmental Monitoring & Research Center, Carlsbad, NM, to determine if any residual Ir-192 remained in his body.
 The results showed internal activity of 160.58 becquerel (Bq) (4.34 nanocurie (nCi)) of Ir-192 and 25.09 Bq (0.677 nCi) of cesium (Cs)-134.
 On August 13, 2020, a second whole-body count and lung scan was performed at Los Alamos National Laboratory which resulted in no detectable counts.
-The Agreement State then performed a dose calculation based on the information obtained from the Carlsbad Environmental whole-body count and requested NRC assistance to complete the dose reconstruction for the incident.
+The Agreement State then performed a dose calculation based on the information obtained from the Carlsbad Environmental whole-body count and calculated a whole-body dose of 0.055 mSv (5.5 mrem) to the exposed individual and requested NRC assistance to complete the dose reconstruction for the incident.